Ale-JRD/Trads/content/post/index-T1.md

 As I watched the enemy’s long, horizontally aligned formation, I turned to Rinji and spoke.

-[If they get closer, I might be able to handle those huge Sacraments and siege weapons with my flames.]
+「If they get closer, I might be able to handle those huge Sacraments and siege weapons with my flames.」

-[Your flames are powerful after all… I’ll leave them to you, Tomohiro.]
+「Your flames are powerful after all… I’ll leave them to you, Tomohiro.」

 “However…”, I added.

-[The number I can handle is limited.]
+「The number I can handle is limited.」

 Rinji looked at me in confusion.

-[Huh?]
+「Huh?」

 The enemy’s army was spread out horizontally.